enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

 .. function:: mesh(*args, **kwargs)

-    Plots a surface using-grid spaced data supplied as 2D arrays.
+    Plots a surface using grid-spaced data supplied as 2D arrays.

     **Function signatures**::

         mesh(x, y, z, ...)

+    x, y, z are 2D arrays giving the positions of the vertices of the surface.
+    The connectivity between these points is implied by the connectivity on the arrays.

+    For simple structures (such as orthogonal grids) prefer the surf function, as it will create more efficient data structures.

     **Keyword arguments:**